Paulxia/osmbrowser/readme.txt

 'locked' and won't follow your mouse, you can then click on the info on the right to select a way on the map.
 Clicking on the map again unlocks the selection.

 On the left is the filter display.
-The first box is for the draw rule, which determines what is going to be drawn.
+In the first box you can type a name for your ruleset.
+If you type a name, the set will be remembered for the next run of the app.
+The second box is for the draw rule, which determines what is going to be drawn.
 Below that you can add color rules which determine the color of what is drawn.
 Each way is first matched against the drawrule.
 If this matches then it is matched to the color rules from top to bottom and the first match is used to determine how to draw this way.
 If no colorrule matches it is drawn in light gray.